Genesys Personalized Routing with Callback (CE43) for Genesys Cloud

-When customers call you, they want to speak with someone familiar with your company, and someone that can quickly address their needs.
+When customers call you, they want to speak with someone familiar with your company, someone who can quickly address their needs.
 If they encounter long wait times or connect to agents who lack the proper information, then calls can transfer more often, hold times increase, and the customer experiences unnecessary repetition.
 Any of these factors can result in a poor customer experience.

 What's the solution?

 Proactively address the needs of your customers when they call into your contact center, which helps drive a greater customer experience.
-Recognize repeat customers and route calls to either the last agent they spoke with, or to the best-skilled agents that can more effectively help address their needs.
+Recognize repeat customers and route calls either to the last agent they spoke with, or to the best-skilled agents that can more effectively help address their needs.
 If no agents are available to address their needs appropriately, let them know their expected wait time, and offer a callback option.